Why Migrate?

 events from Kombo.
 The webhook’s payload will contain a list of changed_models, such as employees, groups, etc.

-See Syncing Data for a full example and implementation tips.
+See Fetching Data for a full example and implementation tips.

 Simplified approach